-The Anatomic Pathology orientation and gross-only blocks were introduced in 2018 with an objective to provide the incoming residents a bird’s-eye view of anatomic pathology services, which include exposure to surgical pathology, autopsy, and frozen section services-- all in one month’s time.
-During the first month, morning didactics are designed to teach normal histology and introduce residents to anatomic and clinical pathology call schedules.
+The orientation and gross-only rotations were introduced in 2018 with an objective to provide the incoming residents a bird’s-eye view of anatomic pathology (including exposure to surgical pathology, autopsy, and frozen section services) and clinical

 Surgical pathology and gross only: We start by providing introductory lectures covering the basics of grossing, providing the required vocabulary for describing resection specimens, inking specimens, and procuring margins (enface vs. perpendicular, etc).
+Senior residents lead morning didactics designed to teach normal histology, while our pathology assistants provide grossing lectures and teaching sessions at the gross bench.
 The residents receive a tour of the AP lab and receive hands-on training that includes the experience to embed tissue, cut blocks, and stain their own H&E slides.
+The residents also receive an overview of lab safety from our lab manager and cytopathology from our lead cytotechnologist.
 This process is designed to help the residents get a better understanding of the AP Laboratory workflow and makes them aware of the "dos and don’ts" at the grossing bench.
-There is a morning huddle, during which time the pathologists’ assistants review organ system-based grossing techniques, followed by observation and hands-on experience.
 A weekly feedback form is designed to provide real-time feedback to the resident.
-The pre and posttest is provided to objectively measure each resident's progress.
+A pre and post-test is provided to objectively measure each resident's progress.
 The residents are supervised at all times during their orientation and are handed graduated responsibility depending on their competency, which is assessed and signed off on by the PAs.
-The gross-only month provides a fundamental transition into surgical pathology, with focused dedication at the grossing bench to hone the skills involved in the art of grossing.
+PGY-1 residents are expected to demonstrate proficiency in grossing of biopsies and small specimens by the end of their orientation month.
+A PGY-1s first surgical pathology block will begin with 2 weeks of a “gross only” rotation, in which residents will further hone their grossing skills and focus on grossing more complex specimens.
 A checklist of specimens is provided, and residents are expected to keep a concurrent log of their specimens to date.